-Table 1.
+Table 2.
 Watercourse Classification

-Watercourse Classification Classification on Physical Portion of Year Water Flows Channel Width for Classification Fisheries/Wildlife Values Potential Impacts Intermittent Small stream channels Small springs are main source outside periods of spring runoff and heavy rainfall.
+Watercourse Classification 1 Classification Physical Description Portion of Year Water Flows Channel Width for Classification Fisheries/Wildlife Values Potential Impacts Intermittent Small stream channels Small springs are main source outside periods of spring runoff and heavy rainfall.
 Distinct channel development.
 Channel usually has no terrestrial vegetation; Usually some bank development.
-During the wet season or storms Dries up seasonally and during drought <.5 meters Food production areas; Potential spawning for spring spawning species; Drift invertebrate populations in pools and riffles; Spring fed areas may provide spawning potential for fall spawning species.
+During the wet season or storms Dries up seasonally and during drought < .5 meters Food production areas; Potential spawning for spring spawning species; Drift invertebrate populations in pools and riffles; Spring fed areas may provide spawning potential for fall spawning species.
 Sedimentation from bank and streambed damage will damage fish spawning and invertebrate habitat as well as downstream fish habitat; Water quality and water yield.
-Ephemeral Often a vegetated draw connected to a higher order watercourse.
+Ephemeral Vegetated draw connected to a higher order watercourse.
 Flows only during or immediately after rainfall or snowmelt Little or no channel development; Flow area is usually vegetated.
 Siltation may impact fish habitat downstream.
 Sedimentation downstream due to ground disturbance.
 Water-Source Areas Areas with saturated soils, surface flow or seepages contributing directly to stream flow All year May or may not freeze in winter No channel development, but may be pronounced vegetation changes.
 Year-round springs provide potential value to fall spawning fish; Potential high-use areas terrestrial wildlife.
 Disturbance may cause downstream sedimentation; Interruption of winter flow may disrupt fish egg incubation; Loss of mineral licks.
 Lakes Large water collection areas permanently filled with water Normally frozen in winter Shorelines defined by absence of permanent terrestrial vegetation.
 Important fish-bearing habitat; Important bird nesting/rearing areas.
 Aesthetic values may be disrupted; Potential for wildlife disturbance; Local sedimentation.
 Oxbow Lakes Large water collection area formed when oxbow cut off from main river channel Often vegetated Normally frozen in winter N/A Important habitat for ungulates.
 Thermal cover/grazing areas.

-Table 2.
-Standards and Guidelines for Operating Beside Watercourses
+Table 3.Standards and Guidelines for Operating Beside Watercourses

-Watercourse Roads, Landings, and Bared Areas Watercourse Protection Areas Operating Conditions Within Riparian Areas and Water Source Areas Where Operations are Approved Classification Rous, Emango, and Eared Meas Watercourse Protection Preus Tree Felling Equipment Operation Class "A" Waterbodies Not permitted within 100 m of high water mark.
-Any existing roads may be maintained at present classification standards.
-Any proposed watercourse crossings within 2 km upstream must be specifically approved in the AOP.
-No disturbance or removal of timber within 100 m of the high water mark; No duff disturbance of intermittent (min 10 m vegetated buffer) or ephemeral drainages (minimum 5 m vegetated buffer) within 2 km upstream of Class A waterbody.
-Not permitted without specific Alberta approval Not allowed without specific Alberta approval.
-Class "B" Waterbodies Not permitted within 60 m of high water mark.
-Any existing roads may be maintained at present classification standards.
-Any watercourse crossings within 500 m upstream must be specifically approved in the AOP.
-No disturbance or removal of timber within the appropriate riparian area specified by stream type unless specifically approved in the AOP; No duff disturbance of intermittent (minimum 10 m vegetated buffer) or ephemeral drainages (minimum 5 m vegetated buffer) within 500 m upstream of Class B waterbody.
-Trees shall be felled so that they do not enter watercourse.
-Should slash or debris enter the watercourse immediate removal is required without a machine entering the watercourse.
-Where removal of timber within 60 m is approved, no machinery is permitted within 30 m of the high water mark.
-Large Permanent Not permitted within 100 m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
+Watercourse Classification Roads, Landings, and Bared Watercourse Protection Areas Operating Conditions Within Riparian Areas and Water Source Areas Where Operations are Approved Areas 1 Tree Felling Equipment Operation Large Permanent Not permitted within 100 m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
 No disturbance or removal of timber within 60 m of high water mark unless specifically approved in the AOP.
 No removal of timber shall be approved within 10 m of the high water mark; Watercourses with deeply incised unvegetated banks shall have the buffer start from the top of the incised valley and not the high water mark.
 Trees shall be felled so that they do not enter watercourse.
 Should slash or debris enter the watercourse immediate removal is required without a machine entering the watercourse.
 Where removal of timber within 60 m is approved, no machinery is permitted within 20 m of the high water mark; Small Permanent Not permitted within 30 m of the high water mark or water source areas within the riparian management zone unless specifically approved in the AOP.
 No disturbance or removal of timber within 30 m of high water mark unless specifically approved in the AOP.
 No removal of timber shall be approved within 10 m of the high water mark; Watercourses with deeply incised unvegetated banks require discussion prior to submission of the FHP to determine appropriate protection requirements.
 Trees shall be felled so that they do not enter watercourse.
 Should slash or debris enter the watercourse immediate removal is required without a machine entering the watercourse.
 Where removal of timber within 30 m is approved, no machinery is permitted within 20 m of the high water mark.